What is Bisexuality? | Read Time 10-12 Minutes.

 It’s so much easier to conform to heteronormativity and hide in plain sight, than to face the possibility of being called an attention seeker, confused or indecisive.

-As a woman, I am often told that my bisexuality is just a bid to impress men.
+As a woman, people say that my bisexuality is just a bid to impress men.
 That being bisexual is a turn on and that my sexual orientation is more about sex than identity.
 My boyfriend is also bisexual, and I know that is accused multiple times of using bisexuality to hide the fact that he’s gay.

 It is no surprise, then, why bisexual people use a cloak of invisibility.
 A method of protection.
 A way to end the constant justification of your character.